-We may not achieve the objectives of the long-term investment and financial strategy we originally announced in July 2011, our associated financial projections relating to the long-term growth of our business may turn out to be incorrect, and our investments in our business may fail to positively impact our revenue or earnings per share, or EPS, growth as anticipated.
+We may not achieve the objectives of our long-term investment and financial strategy, our financial projections relating to the growth and development of our business may turn out to be incorrect, and our investments in our business may fail to positively impact our results and growth as anticipated.
 Some of the factors that could cause our investment strategy and our overall business strategy to fail to achieve our objectives include, among others:

-- our failure to adequately execute our operational strategy or anticipate and overcome obstacles to achieving our strategic goals; - our failure to make our intended investments because the investments are more costly than we expected or because we are unable to devote the necessary operational and financial resources; - our inability to purchase or develop technologies and production platforms to increase our efficiency, enhance our competitive advantage and scale our operations; - the failure of our current supply chain to provide the resources we need and our inability to develop new or enhanced supply chains; - our failure to acquire new customers and enter new markets, retain our current customers, and sell more products to current and new customers: - · our failure to identify and address the causes of our revenue weakness in selected markets, in particular Europe; - · our failure to sustain growth in relatively mature markets; - our failure to promote, strengthen, and protect our brands; - the failure of our current and new marketing channels to attract customers; - our failure to manage the growth and complexity of our business and expand our operations; - · our failure to realize our net income goals due to lower revenue or higher than expected costs; - our failure to acquire businesses that enhance the growth and development of our business or to effectively integrate the businesses we do acquire into our business; - · unanticipated changes in our business, current and anticipated markets, industry, or competitive landscape; and

-· general economic conditions.
+- our failure to adequately execute our operational strategy or anticipate and overcome obstacles to achieving our strategic goals; - our failure to make our intended investments because the investments are more costly than we expected or because we are unable to devote the necessary operational and financial resources; - our inability to purchase or develop technologies and production platforms to increase our efficiency, enhance our competitive advantage and scale our operations; - the failure of our current supply chain to provide the resources we need and our inability to develop new or enhanced supply chains; - our failure to acquire new customers and enter new markets, retain our current customers, and sell more products to current and new customers; - our failure to identify and address the causes of our revenue weakness in selected markets, in particular Europe; - our failure to sustain growth in relatively mature markets; - our failure to promote, strengthen, and protect our brands; - the failure of our current and new marketing channels to attract customers; - our failure to manage the growth and complexity of our business and expand our operations; - our failure to realize our net income goals due to lower revenue or higher than expected costs; - our failure to acquire businesses that enhance the growth and development of our business or to effectively integrate the businesses we do acquire into our business; - · unanticipated changes in our business, current and anticipated markets, industry, or competitive landscape; and - general economic conditions.